 Unlike most state agencies, which are represented in court by the Attorney General, the Commission is specifically authorized to be represented by its own lawyers.
 This is only one of the many provision of the Act designed to ensure the independence of the Commission.
 However, in instances where the staff’s time constraints or the litigation costs may be too burdensome, the Commission may request representation by the Attorney General’s office.
 The Act provides that, upon request, the Attorney General must provide legal advice and representation without charge to the Commission.
 In these cases, the Commission’s staff attorneys provide expertise and ensure that the representation conforms to Commission policy.

 The Legal Division staff receives a large number of requests via email for advice from state and local officials, candidates and campaign committees, and lobbyists.
-Many of these questions concern conflicts of interests – officials asking whether they must disqualify themselves from certain decisions.
-Staff attorneys and Political Reform Consultants also assist the External Affairs and Education Division in providing informal advice in response to telephone requests when the questions are relatively straightforward.
+Many of these questions concern conflicts of interest – officials asking whether they must disqualify themselves from certain decisions.
+Staff attorneys and Political Reform Consultants provide informal advice in response to telephone requests when the questions are relatively straightforward.
 In response to some requests, the legal staff can give written advice, which are also known as Advice Letters.